-The Commission initiated the proposed rules under the expedited process in section 96 of the NEL, section 304 of the NGL, and section 252 of the NERL as it considered the proposed rules were unlikely to have a significant effect on the national electricity market, a market for gas or the regulation of pipeline services, or a market for energy or the regulation of customer connection services.
+The Commission initiated the proposed rules under the expedited process as it considered the proposed rules were unlikely to have a significant effect on the national electricity market, a market for gas or the regulation of pipeline services, or a market for energy or the regulation of customer connection services.
 The Commission therefore considered that the proposed rules fell within the definition of a non-controversial rule under section 87 of the NEL, section 290 of the NGL, and section 235 of the NERL.